|

 we would need to be convinced that fiscal autonomy

-would deliver similar or greater revenues to finance
+would deliver similar or greater revenues to

-public services and provide certainty over levels
+finance public services and provide certainty

-of spending.
+over levels of spending. |

-Probably not at present but keep policy under
+present but keep policy under review. |

-The substantive legislative provisions
+substantive legislative provisions of the Equal

-The Scottish Parliament’s powers are largely restricted
+Scottish Parliament's powers are largely restricted

 to promoting equality.
 We believe that Scotland’s